Meet the people behind the Pluggin Ecosystem

 Since we launched in 2021, Stan Millership has built and led our dedicated membership development and support activities.
 Today, this is operated through a team who are on hand to help onboard and support our business, charity & social enterprise, public procurement and university members across the 12 UK regions.

-The Pluggin Ecosystem Limited is incorporated in England & Wales operating as a social enterprise, 100% shareholder funded until January 2025.
+The Pluggin Ecosystem Limited is incorporated in England & Wales operating as a social enterprise.

-The enterprise operates a not-for-profit business model; specifically investing 100% of revenues into making the ecosystem financially self-sufficient through commercial autonomy and not beholden to grant funder agendas.
-Our shareholders ensure that we scale to meet the real needs of the charities and social enterprises in our ecosystem, to ensure they continue to deliver community impact.
+Shareholder funded until January 2025, the enterprise operates a not-for-profit business model; specifically investing 100% of revenues into making the ecosystem financially self-sufficient through commercial autonomy and not beholden to grant funder agendas.